 Custody & Visitation

-South Carolina believes that both parents are responsible for their children’s financial support.
+South Carolina believes that both parents are responsible for their children's financial support.
 Generally, the non-custodial parent pays support to the parent with whom the children physically live.
 Whichever parent I am representing, I gather all relevant financial information and present it to the court for a determination of the amount that should be paid.
+Child support may not be a cut and dried kind of issue.
+Sometimes a parent will intentionally depress his or her income in order to avoid paying child support.
+We will work to gather all relevant information to be able to show the court what a parent's actual income should be, and we can ask the court to impute income to a parent for purposes of calculating child support.

 There is no legal separation in South Carolina.
 If you have been separated for one year without cohabitation, it is grounds for divorce and you are not required to state any fault on the part of the other party.
 While it is not required that you must file with the court to document the year of separation, often it is necessary that we file an action for separate support and maintenance, to put some rules in place for you and your spouse to live by during your first year of separation.
 These rules will give you a framework for who has possession of the marital residence and/or its contents; who has primary custody of the children; payment of spousal support; servicing of marital debt; and other important issues that must be dealt with even before your divorce can be finalized.